jmpijll/FortiManager-Live-Monitor/README.md

 - **react-table & React 19:**
   - As of May 2025, `react-table` v7 does not provide up-to-date TypeScript types compatible with React 19.
-  - To enable advanced table features (filtering, search) with live updates, the following workarounds are used:
+  - To enable advanced table features (filtering, search, sorting) with live updates, the following workarounds are used:
     - Explicit `any` types for table rows/cells in `DeviceTable.tsx`.
     - A local module declaration (`src/types/react-table.d.ts`) to suppress missing type errors.
     - The `@typescript-eslint/no-explicit-any` linter rule is disabled for this file only, as recommended by [ESLint documentation](https://eslint.org/docs/latest/use/configure/rules) and [community best practices](https://medium.com/@karimdhrif4444/mastering-eslint-how-to-disable-rules-for-specific-files-06b976af6ee1).